Azure/azure-workload-identity/README.md

 Azure AD Workload Identity is the next iteration of [AAD Pod Identity][1] that enables Kubernetes applications to access Azure cloud resources securely with [Azure Active Directory][2] based on annotated [service accounts][3].

+## Installation

+Check out the [installation guide][12] on how to deploy the Azure AD Workload Identity webhook.

 ## Quick Start

-Check out the Azure AD Workload Identity [Quick Start][4] to create your first application with .
+Check out the Azure AD Workload Identity [Quick Start][4] on how to securely access Azure cloud resources from your application using the webhook and MSAL SDK.

 ## Overview